fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 24: سُورَةُ النُّورِ (An-Noor) - 47**
+**Surah 21: سُورَةُ الأَنبِيَاءِ (Al-Anbiyaa) - 30**

-For, [many are] they [who] say, “We believe in God and in the Apostle, and we pay heed!” - but then, some of them turn away after this [assertion]: and these are by no means [true] believers.
+ARE, THEN, they who are bent on denying the truth not aware that the heavens and the earth were [once] one single entity, which We then parted asunder? – and [that] We made out of water every living thing?
+Will they not, then, [begin to] believe?
  <!--END_SECTION:quran-->